Prep year at a glance with Miss Young, Miss Lowe and Rachael.

 In writing, we establish the students in the Writers’ Workshop and set expectations to ensure we can make the most out of our writing time.
 This includes the use of the Writer’s Notebook as well as the 6 plus 1 traits of writing to support our students as writers.
 Our students become independent writers who have the ability to choose a topic within a specific genre and write creatively.
 We will continue with a specific focus of teaching vocabulary to extend our students’ use of words both orally and in the written form, as well as a routine and explicit spelling program to build their word knowledge.

 In reading, we also establish our students in the Reader’s Workshop and build their capability in the use of their Reader’s Notebooks.
-We want our students to be great readers but also great thinkers so reflecting on themselves as a reader or writer and talking about their reading is key to developing their comprehension.
+We want our students to be great readers but also keen thinkers who reflect on themselves as a readers and writers.
+Students being confident to talk about their reading is key to developing their comprehension and general knowledge.

-Within our numeracy program, students are involved in two number, two applied and a problem-solving lesson each week.
+Within our numeracy program, students are involved in two number, two applied and one problem-solving lesson each week.
 We cover many topics throughout the year, giving students multiple exposures and hands on experiences across the content.

-This year we have planned our timetable with time for history, science, handwriting, art, PE, German and electives, giving our students a broad education.
+This year we have planned our timetable with time for Science, Social and Emotional Learning, handwriting, Art, PE and German, giving our students a broad education.

-Throughout the year we have some exciting activities, including an excursion to the Healesville Sanctuary or zoo, Grade 1 dinner at school and Grade 2 sleepover.
+Throughout the year we have some exciting activities, including the Grade 2 sleepover in the second half of the year.

-This year our teachers are Miss MacDonald, Amy, Mrs Toogood, Rachael and Ms Young.
+This year our teachers are Mrs Barnard, Miss Runco, Ms Marnock and Libby (who teaches on Tuesdays in 2B).
 Together we make an outstanding team to further the education of our grade 2 students.
 We look forward to working together with our fantastic families to celebrate their achievements.